Meet Clara Amfo – Strictly Come Dancing 2020 contestant and BBC Radio 1 presenter

 Clara has swapped the DJ decks for the dance floor.

-After receiving the highest score of the series in Week Four, the Radio DJ rose to the top of the Strictly Come Dancing leaderboard.

-However, one week later, she was knocked right back down after receiving just 18 points for her Samba to That’s The Way I Like It by KC And The Sunshine Band.
+In Week Five, Clara dropped right down the Strictly Come Dancing leaderboard – a week after she rose to the top with her Charleston to Baby Face by Julie Andrews.

+She was hoping to regain her spot this week, as she and her professional dance partner Aljaz Škorjanec performed a Jive to River Deep – Mountain High by Tina Turner.

-Unfortunately for Clara, the Strictly Come Dancing judges weren’t too impressed with her performance, putting her at the bottom of the leaderboard.
+But sadly the Strictly Come Dancing judges weren’t too pleased, as they gave her just 19 points keeping her right at the bottom of the scoreboard.

-Luckily she was saved by the public Strictly vote and still has this weekend to continue her bid for a spot in the Strictly Come Dancing final.

-So what has she got planned?
-And will it be enough for her to climb back up the leaderboard and surpass the other contestants in the Strictly Come Dancing line-up?

-The Strictly Come Dancing songs and dances have been revealed for Week Six, and Clara will be doing a Jive to River Deep – Mountain High by Tina Turner, along with her partner Aljaž Škorjanec – one of the Strictly Come Dancing professionals.
+Despite her equally low score, Shirley Ballas did admit that she’d improved from the week before, which was a promising sign for Clara’s future.

-As she returns to the ballroom for another week, here’s everything you need to know about Clara.
+As the competition continues, read on for everything you need to know about Clara Amfo – one of the celebs in this year’s Strictly Come Dancing line-up.

 Who is Clara Amfo?